palewire/first-visual-story/readthedocs/_build/html/_sources/index.rst.txt

 The ``.map()`` creates and returns an array, and the arrow (``=>``) function returns the value for each object.
 Think of it as "plucking" the values we want to form a list.

 Now that we've populated our data, we're ready to make our chart.
-Right now, it's pretty simple, with options for the x axis, which we want to be our ``years`` array, and y axis, which is our homicide counts, and specifying the type of the chart.
+Right now, it's pretty simple, with a single variable ``settings`` providing options for the x axis, which we want to be our ``years`` array, and y axis, which is our homicide counts, and specifying the type of the chart.

-Below the settings we call ``Plotly.newPlot()`` with the id of the element where we want the chart to go and settings to create the chart.
+Below ``settings`` we call ``Plotly.newPlot()`` with the id of the element where we want the chart to go and settings to create the chart.

 .. code-block:: javascript